Page last updated June 7, 2016|

 Moldavites are translucent, glassy green tektites found throughout the Moldau Valley in Chezchoslovakia.
 They are thought to have been formed as a result of the impact which created the Ries Crater, fifteen million years ago.
 Sizes range from microscopic to nearly a foot across.
 Moldavites are so common that carving them has been a folk art in the Moldau Valley for centuries; and their semi-extraterrestrial origin and color make them attractive mineral specimens, which sell for a relatively reasonable price considering their unusual origin (though large "natural" specimens sell for thousands of dollars).

 Left to Right: Rough (natural) piece, carved owl, and carved pendant

 Although glassy in nature and appearance, moldavites are not ordinary glass, but melted rock, and have a greater hardness (6.5 to 7 on the Mohs scale, compared to 5 for glass) and higher melting temperature than most glasses.
 Their composition -- silica and various metallic oxides, including aluminum, potassium and iron -- is similar to that of the basement rocks in the Ries basin, showing that they consist of meltrock, rather than meteoric material.
 It is the small amount of iron present in the moldavites that gives them their attractive color.

-Natural (rough) moldavites are usually relatively thin, translucent sheets, have aerodynamic shapes attesting to their origin, and may contain "bubbles" of near-vacuum, indicating formation at altitudes of ten to fifteen miles.
+Natural (rough) moldavites are usually relatively thin, translucent sheets, have aerodynamic shapes attesting to their origin, and may contain "bubbles" of near-vacuum, indicating resolidification of the molten material at altitudes of ten to fifteen miles.